microtema/serverless-terraform/README.md

 CloudWatch can be accessed using a variety of APIs and SDKs, including the AWS Management Console, the AWS CLI, and the AWS SDKs for popular programming languages such as Node.js, Python, Java, and more.
 CloudWatch provides a powerful and flexible monitoring and observability service that is essential for operating and maintaining modern cloud applications and infrastructure.

+### API Keys

+... are a type of authentication mechanism used in Amazon API Gateway, which is a fully managed service that makes it easy for developers to create, publish, and manage APIs at any scale.

+API keys are unique identifiers that are used to authenticate and control access to an API.
+When enabled, API key authorization requires clients to provide an API key in each request to an API in order to access the protected resources.

+AWS API keys can be generated and managed within the Amazon API Gateway console or via the API Gateway REST API.
+API keys can be assigned usage plans, which specify quotas and rate limits on API usage, and can be revoked or regenerated as needed.

+In addition, API keys can be integrated with AWS Identity and Access Management (IAM), which allows for fine-grained access control and management of API keys within an AWS account.
+IAM policies can be used to grant or restrict access to specific APIs, methods, or resources based on the associated API key.

+Overall, AWS API keys provide an important layer of security and access control for APIs built with Amazon API Gateway, and are widely used in modern cloud-based architectures to enforce security and usage policies.

 ## Create Application

 We will now go over the steps to set up the application you see in the demo above.
 IaC is the main focus.
 I will show the code and AWS CLI commands that are necessary but I will not explain them in detail since that is not the purpose of this blog.
 I’ll focus on the Terraform definitions instead.